Mind-Mechanics/AI-mineral-transport-enforcement/README.md

 # AI-mineral-transport-enforcement

 ## The Problem
 In Kerala ( A state In India ) Sheer volume of transport assets passes through the Borders of the State.
-The Officers cannot manually check each one of them, and the illegal vehicles can also use unautherised bypass routes
+Due to the high traffic volume, manual inspection of every vehicle becomes inefficient and error-prone, and the illegal vehicles can also use unautherised bypass routes

 ## The Prototype Automation Chain
 This prototype demonstrates a localized hardware-to-software automation loop designed to eliminate manual intervention: